hothanhxuan/Sales-and-Market-Expansion-Analysis/README.md

-# 📊 Project 2: Global Superstore Sales Dashboard
+# 📊 Project 2: Global Superstore Sales Performance & Market Expansion Dashboard (PowerBI)

 ## 🎯 Objective
 The goal of this project is to build an **analytic dashboard** using Power BI.